rupakkarki27/EDA-PROJECTS/README.md

 In this repo, I'll be adding some EDA projects that I did while on Lockdown due to the Corona Virus.

 ## I'll also push different file types of the projects.
-- If you just want to view them, I provide html files
+- If you just want to view them, there are html files
 - If you just want the script, .py file (you're welcome)
 - And the good old jupyter notebook file.